Cray-HPE/sat/docs/man/sat-bootprep.8.rst

 **--recipe-version RECIPE_VERSION**
         The HPC software recipe version, e.g. 22.03.
 This is used to obtain the product versions which can be substituted for variables specified in fields in the input file.
-If not specified, variables are not loaded from the HPC software recipe.
-If "latest" is specified, use the latest available HPC software recipe.
+If not specified or if "latest" is specified, use the latest available HPC software recipe.

 **--vars-file VARS_FILE**
         A file containing variables that can be used in fields in the input